French elections: Macron and Le Pen to fight for presidency

 - Published

-Emmanuel Macron has won the first round of the French election and for a second time will fight far-right leader Marine Le Pen for the presidency on 24 April.
+Emmanuel Macron has won the first round of the French election and far-right rival Marine Le Pen will fight him for the presidency for a second time.

 "Make no mistake, nothing is decided," he told cheering supporters.

-Although he is heading for a first-round lead of almost five points, opinion polls suggest the run-off will be far closer than that.
+He is heading for a convincing first-round victory, but opinion polls suggest the run-off could be much closer.

 Ms Le Pen called on every non-Macron voter to join her and "put France back in order".

-Opinion polls released on Sunday night give Mr Macron a lead as low as two points.
+Veteran far-left candidate Jean-Luc Mélenchon polled even better than five years ago and now has the unlikely role of kingmaker.

-Veteran far-left agitator Jean-Luc Mélenchon finished narrowly behind Marine Le Pen in third and he now has the unlikely role of kingmaker.
+"You must not give a single vote to Marine Le Pen," he warned his supporters, but unlike other candidates, he pointedly did not back the president instead.

-"You must not give a single vote to Marine Le Pen," he warned his supporters, but unlike other candidates, he did not back the president.
-Although Mélenchon voters could decide the election, many of them may just sit the second round out.
+With more than a fifth of the vote, Mélenchon voters could decide the election, and yet many of them may just sit the second round out.

-Although 12 candidates were in the running, they were the only three who polled more than 10% as the idea of tactical of "useful" voting took hold.
+Twelve candidates were in the running, but these were the only three who polled more than 10%.
+Many voters appeared to embrace the idea of tactical or "useful" voting, deciding that the other nine candidates had no hope of making the run-off.

-The 2022 presidential election will be partly remembered for the disaster that has befallen the two old parties that used to run France, the Republicans and Socialists.
+Several of the nine had little chance anyway, but the 2022 presidential election will be partly remembered for the disaster that befell the two old parties that used to run France, the Republicans and Socialists.
 They sank almost without trace, with Socialist Anne Hidalgo falling below 2%.

 It was only a few months ago that Valérie Pécresse was still in the race for the right-wing Republicans.
-She performed so badly her party could barely scrape the 5% needed to claim its election costs.
+She performed so badly her party was fighting to scrape the 5% needed to claim its election costs.

 The battle for votes now starts in earnest.
 Marine Le Pen can count on supporters of Eric Zemmour, whose more hardline nationalism gave him fourth place and 7%.
 Nationalist Nicolas Dupont-Aignan has also backed her.